iwatakeshi/lxd-rs/CONTRIBUTING.md

 ### Working with Generated Types

-The types in `lxd-types` are generated from the LXD OpenAPI specification:
+The types in `lxd-types` are generated from the LXD Swagger specification:

 ```bash
 cd codegen